-Founded in 1980, St. Augustine College is an independent college, with four educational centers in the Chicago area.
+Founded in 1980, St. Augustine College is an independent college, with four educational centers in the Chicago area and one in Aurora.
 It is accredited by The Higher Learning Commission of the North Central Association of Colleges and Schools.
 Our institution maintains modern facilities, the latest instructional materials, highly qualified faculty and a nurturing environment with a personal touch.
 We offer excellent academic programs that include a Bachelor's Degree in Social Work and a wide range of Associate Degrees and Career Certificates that prepare you for successful employment or to transfer to a four year university to complete a Bachelor Degrees.

 We accommodate the needs of traditional and working students by offering day, evening and Saturday classes and providing child care services.

 GIVING TO SAC

 |1345 W. Argyle St.

 |2610 W. 25th Pl.

 Located on the North Side of Chicago, in the area known as Uptown, the College’s Main Campus is easily accessible by either/